open/close all folders

 Voiced by: Simon PrebbleA helper who is also a bit of a jerk who Courage commonly goes to for advice on stopping the Big Bad of the episode.
 His advice for the most part works well, but his insults and sarcastic vibes gets contempt from Courage.

 - A.I.
-Is a Crapshoot: But not an evil AI, just mean.
-In "Mega Muriel The Magnificent", a bolt of lightning temporarily turns him evil, and he somehow gains the ability to hijack Muriel's body.
+Is a Crapshoot: This happens in "Mega Muriel the Magnificent", when a bolt of lightning temporarily turns him evil.

 - British Stuffiness: He speaks with a British accent.